loosewheel/lwdrops/readme.txt

 	*	the meta string names must be file name compatible.

+lwdrops.item_pickup (entity, cleanup)

+	Returns an ItemStack of the items in the given entity, and optionally removes the entity and any stored data.
+On failure nil is returned.
+	This provides for custom pickup of dropped items that cooperates with the lwdrops data system.

+	entity: this should be a "__builtin:item" entity, but is checked for internally and returns nil if not.
+	cleanup: if not false, and the call succeeds, the entity is removed and any stored drop data is deleted.

+	*	this function can be called first with cleanup as false to check the item, and if suitable called again with cleanup as nil or true to remove the entity and any data.

+lwdrops.item_drop (itemstack, dropper, pos)

+	Drops the item using the item's on_drop handler if it has one, or minetest.item_drop if not.
+Returns the leftover itemstack.

+	itemstack: the item/s to drop.
+	dropper: the player dropping the item/s.
+	pos: the world position the item/s is dropped

 lwdrops.on_destroy (itemstack)
 	Calls the on_destroy handler for the item, if one exists.
 When trashing an item, calling this function allows the item definition to do any